 Where a public body behaves so unreasonably that an Ombudsman considers it to be unacceptable and requiring (at the very least) an apology.

-The Local Government Ombudsman (LGO) considers that maladministration can include:32 delay; incorrect action or failure to take any action; failure to follow procedures or the law; failure to provide information; inadequate record-keeping; failure to investigate; failure to reply; misleading or inaccurate statements; inadequate liaison; inadequate consultation; and broken promises.
+The Ombudsman considers that maladministration can include: delay; incorrect action or failure to take any action; failure to follow procedures or the law; failure to provide information; inadequate record-keeping; failure to investigate; failure to reply; misleading or inaccurate statements; inadequate liaison; inadequate consultation; and broken promises.

-Monitoring officer
+Monitoring Officer

-Every local authority must have a monitoring officer33 whose job is to ensure that their authority does not act in a way that might amount to maladministration (see page 10 above).
+Every local authority must have a monitoring officer whose job is to ensure that their authority does not act in a way that might amount to maladministration (see page 11).
 Generally this will be a senior lawyer.